BCM-Neurosurgery/video-sync/README.md

 ### TODOs

 - [X] Log config YAML file
-- [ ] Save output based on input names and timestamps
+- [X] Save output based on input names and timestamps
+- [ ] NS5 do not read the entire file
+- [ ] Make it work for videos other than the 1st one
 - [ ] Handle multiple videos and multiple jsons
 - [ ] Verify the input video frame vs. camera JSON
   - So far, all the saved videos seem to be complete - no missing frames.